 Boards must be aware that the TAA allows adversely affected workers the following options:

-Request and receive approval for TAA training not limited to WIOA and the Board’s Targeted Occupations List.
+To request and receive approval for TAA training not limited to WIOA and the Board’s Targeted Occupations List

 Participation in TAA training up to the maximum allowable weeks under a certified petition

-Participation in part-time training under petition 70,000 and above, as long as the training meets all TAA approval criteria.
-(Boards must be aware that adversely affected workers will not receive TRA while participating in part-time training.)
+Participation in part-time training under petition 70,000 and above, if the training meets all TAA approval criteria (Boards must be aware that adversely affected workers will not receive TRA while participating in part-time training.)

-Boards must ensure that before Workforce Solutions Office staff approves any type of training six criteria have been met and documentation made to that effect
+Boards must ensure that before Workforce Solutions Office staff approves any type of training, the criteria below have been met and documented to that effect.
+Workforce Solutions staff may use assessment results, evaluation information, and interview outcomes to determine whether the following six criteria have been met:

-No suitable employment is available
+No suitable employment is available.

-The participant will potentially benefit from the training based on a comprehensive assessment of the participant’s knowledge, skills, and abilities
+The participant will potentially benefit from the training based on a comprehensive assessment of the participant’s knowledge, skills, and abilities.

-A reasonable expectation of employment following completion of the training exists based Labor Market Information (LMI), or a bona fide job offer
+A reasonable expectation of employment following completion of the training exists based Labor Market Information (LMI), or a bona fide job offer.

 Training is reasonably available to the participant from a private or public school regulated by a state agency or an accredited board.
-First consideration is given to training providers within the commuting area
+First consideration is given to training providers within the commuting area.

 The participant is qualified to undertake and complete the training based on a comprehensive assessment of his or her knowledge, skills, abilities, and interest.
-The participant must have financial resources to complete training if TRA is not available
+The participant must have financial resources to complete training if TRA is not available.

 Training is available for the selected occupation at the lowest and most reasonable cost based on a review of similar training in the workforce area.

-Note: TAA continues to require Alien Verification in reference to approval of training for “reasonable expectation of employment.”
+Note: TAA continues to require Systemic Alien Verification for Entitlements in reference to approval of training for “reasonable expectation of employment.”
 Boards must be aware that an individual must have satisfactory immigration status for the duration of the training and be available for work for at least one day after the completion of training.

 Boards must ensure that case managers adhere to the following:

-First consideration must be given to appropriate training available within the local commuting area
+First consideration must be given to appropriate training available within the local commuting area.

 When considering a training program outside the local commuting area, the cost of necessary travel and subsistence must be considered as part of the cost of training when calculating the lowest-cost training available.